 While Junior and Helen do not currently work on the dairy, their roots lie there and with farming as well.
 Junior grew up on Four-E Dairy and learned the ins and outs of milking cows and farming crops.
 However, he left the dairy in 1977 to pursue other aspirations.
 He now owns his own paint contracting business, and for the past 30 years, he has worked throughout the surrounding counties, specializing in interior and exterior painting, drywall, and wood finishing.
 His special love is restoration of and building church altars.
 Helen, too, came from a farming family as she was raised on a 200-acre farm in nearby Witting.
 She chopped and picked cotton, worked in the corn fields, and hauled hay with her father and siblings.
 She milked the cows, fed the chickens, worked the garden, and cooked and sewed with her mother.
 In 1976 she landed a job at the local grocery store in Moulton where she eventually became manager.
 She retired her position after 30 years and now works for a local art and sign shop creating banners, vinyl lettering, and assisting in the production of yard art.

-All together, Gene, Elyse, Junior, and Helen make up the brains and brawn of Rocky Creek Maze at Chaloupka Farm.
+In 2019, after 12 years, Junior and Helen left Rocky Creek Maze to pursue their dream of opening a vineyard.
+Gene, Elyse, and their sons, Chad, and Scott, along with his wife, Kim, currently operate the maze.
 Each one has their own responsibilities of the daily operations, but their goal is the same-to provide good, wholesome, farm fun, and maybe a little education as well, for the entire family, a tradition they hope to continue for many years to come.